Statement of Philosophy

 5. Any requests for variance on these stipulations must be directed to the principal before the activity.

-Use of Alcohol / Drugs / Tobacco Products
+Use of Alcohol / Drugs / Tobacco/Vaping Products

 Respect for one’s health and physical development must be an integral part of daily living.
-Health research clearly indicates the harmful effects of using alcohol, drugs and tobacco products.
+Health research clearly indicates the harmful effects of using alcohol, drugs, tobacco and vaping products.
 It is the intention of the Schoharie Central School District to offer athletes the opportunity to make responsible, well-informed choices based on honesty and integrity as well as to offer help to those students who exhibit a substance abuse problem.

 If the consequence cannot be fulfilled because of an occurrence late in the season or due to the fact that the athlete does not complete the season, it will be carried over the next sports season in which the athlete competes.
 The number of games suspended in the new sports season will be based upon the percent served in the original offense season subtracted from the total percent to be served.
 Any offense that takes place in the school environment counts as an offense even if it is in between seasons with no game suspension.